Ink Business Unlimited℠ Credit Card

 How We Evaluated Chase Ink Business UnlimitedSM

 Chase Ink Business UnlimitedSM offers top introductory rewards worth $500 cash back after you spend $3,000 within three months.
 It charges no annual fee.
-Capital One® Spark® Cash for Business pays 2% on all spending and also offers a $500 sign-up bonus, but you’ll have to spend $4,500 to earn that bonus.
-Plus, that card charges an annual fee of $95 that is waived the first year.
+Capital One® Spark® Cash for Business pays 2% on all spending and also offers a $500 sign-up bonus, but you’ll have to spend $4,500 on purchases within three months of account opening to earn that bonus.
+The Capital One card charges an annual fee of $95, waived the first year.

 We considered the following criteria when grading this small business credit card that offers fixed-rate cash-back rewards: